mwcproject/mwc-qt-wallet/DOC/project_structure.md

 **NOTE: int64 is not in the list.** Also qt doesn't support int64 for Json.
 That is this we are using String if we want to store int64.

+**NOTE: For messages pass parameters by value.** Let's not make any assumptions about how qt handle the messages.
+Even it is allowed pass by references and poinres, we better use values only.
+We don't have much data to transfer, so no large performance impact is expected.

 ## Project name conventions